UP poll panel declares 22 district panchayat chiefs elected unopposed | Politics

 Chairpersons of 22 zila panchayats out of a total of 75 in Uttar Pradesh were on Tuesday declared “elected unopposed” by the state poll panel with the BJP claiming victory in 21 seats.

-The remaining one seat in the Etawah district was bagged by the Samajwadi Party.
+The Samajwadi Party said the remaining one seat in the Etawah district was bagged by its candidate.

-The voting for the remaining 53 seats of district panchayat chairpersons will be held on July 3, from 11 am to 3 pm, the Uttar Pradesh Election Commission said.
+The voting for the remaining 53 seats of district panchayat chairpersons will be held on July 3 from 11 am to 3 pm.
+The counting of votes will start the same day after the polling ends.

-UP State Election Commissioner Manoj Kumar, in a statement on Tuesday, said chairpersons of zila panchayats in 22 districts have been elected unopposed.
+UP State Election Commissioner Manoj Kumar, in a statement on Tuesday, said chairpersons of zila panchayats of 22 districts have been elected unopposed.

-The poll panel did not announce the party affiliation of winning candidates but the BJP later claimed victory over 21 seats and the SP over one of the Etawah distrct.
+The poll panel did not announce the party affiliation of winning candidates but the BJP later claimed victory over 21 seats and the SP over one seat of the Etawah district.

+The panchayat polls or those for district panchayat chiefs are not held on party basis but candidates enjoy the tacit support of various parties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)